devnexus/devnexus-site/_posts/2025-07-31-early-bird-deals.md

 title: Super Early Bird.
 Best Deals Now!
 img: /assets/images/early-bird-catches-the-worm.jpeg
 ---
-Devnexus tickets are the cheapest they will every be!
-Register today!!!!!!!!!

-&nbsp;

 **The SUPER EARLY BIRD passes are available until September 4 for only $425**